 Table of Contents

-Sarcoidosis is a multisystem disease whose genesis is not yet completely known and which is characterized by non-caseating granulomas in the affected organs.
-The main locations for this disease to manifest itself in are the lungs and the hilar lymph nodes.
-One differentiates between acute sarcoidosis (this also includes “Löfgren’s syndrome”, a special form of the disease) and chronic sarcoidosis.
-It is important to understand that acute and chronic sarcoidosis progress differently, usually independent of one another.
-The chronic form of this disease does not follow the acute form of the disease as it is typical in many other illnesses.
+Sarcoidosis is a multisystem disease whose genesis is not yet completely known and that is characterized by noncaseating granulomas in the affected organs.
+The main manifestations of this disease occur in the lungs and the hilar lymph nodes.
+It is important to differentiate between acute sarcoidosis (which includes Löfgren’s syndrome, a special form of the disease) and chronic sarcoidosis.
+It is also important to understand that acute and chronic sarcoidosis progress differently, usually independently of one another.
+The chronic form of this disease does not follow the acute form of the disease, as is typical with many other illnesses.

-Causes of Sarcoidosis
+Etiology of Sarcoidosis

-Pathology and Pathophysiology
+Pathology and Pathophysiology of Sarcoidosis

-Sarcoidosis on a Cellular Level
+Sarcoidosis on a cellular level

-Caused by a disturbance of T cell function and increased B cell activity, immunological hyperactivity occurs.
+Immunologic hyperactivity occurs and is caused by a disturbance of T cell function and increased B cell activity.
 Macrophages accumulate locally and release mediators, which, in turn, cause those macrophages to change into epithelial cells.
-Some of these epithelial cells merge into giant Langerhans cells.
-Surrounded by lymphocytes (= lymphocyte accumulation), this is referred to as “granuloma”.
-The granulomas occurring within the scope of sarcoidosis do not show signs of necrosis in their center, which is why they are referred to as “non-caseating granulomas”.
-While this may not be as relevant for the exam, one of your patients may want to know about this in more detail: Within the aforementioned giant cells, shell-shaped calcified inclusions can be found here and there, the so-called “Schaumann bodies”.
+Some of these epithelial cells merge to become giant Langerhans cells.
+Lymphocyte accumulation occurs, i.e. they are surrounded by lymphocytes, and the result is referred to as a granuloma.
+The granulomas occurring within the scope of sarcoidosis do not show signs of necrosis in the center, which is why they are referred to as noncaseating granulomas.
+Although this information may not be very relevant during the examination, one may come across this in clinical practice, when a patient may want to know about this in more detail.
+Within the aforementioned giant cells, shell-shaped calcified inclusions can be found here and there, the so-called Schaumann bodies.
 These were named after J. N. Schaumann, who was the first to recognize that sarcoidosis is a systemic disease that can attack several organs and not only the skin, which had been the theory until that time.

 Symptoms of Sarcoidosis